davimnz/gsl-iot-project-2022/README.md

 ### Project Requirements and User Stories
 To see the project requirements and the user stories, check the kanban board: https://github.com/users/davimnz/projects/1

-### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

-## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

 ### Installation

 1. `git clone https://github.com/davimnz/gsl-iot-project-2022.git`